 Mobile-First = Content-First

 If your site is good on a mobile device, it translates better to all devices.
-More important, though, is that the mobile-first approach is also a content-first approach.
-Mobile has the most limitations, screen size and bandwidth to name a few, and so designing within these parameters force you to prioritize content ruthlessly.
+More important, though, is that a mobile-first approach is also a content-first approach.
+Mobile has the most limitations, screen size, and bandwidth to name a few, and so designing within these parameters forces you to prioritize content ruthlessly.

 The mobile-first approach organically leads to a design that’s more content-focused, and therefore user-focused.
 The heart of the site is content — that’s what the users are there for.